 The majority of the mandated CCR deadlines have now passed.
 By 30 June 2021, all currently legislated institutions will be required to provide comprehensive credit data.

 The Government is seeking stakeholder views on the exposure draft of the National Consumer Credit Protection Amendment (Mandatory Credit Reporting) Regulations 2020.

 These Regulations provide detail on the Government’s mandatory comprehensive credit reporting regime.
 Specifically, the Regulations propose to give effect to a number of provisions within the National Consumer Credit Protection Amendment (Mandatory Credit Reporting and Other Measures) Bill 2019.

 Big four banks upload their data

-Last week, the big four banks uploaded their data, meaning that the regime is now in full swing and customers may finally start to see changes to their credit rating – for better or worse.
+The big four banks have uploaded their data, meaning that the regime is now in full swing and customers may finally start to see changes to their credit rating – for better or worse.

-Although NAB uploaded its data in February, the other banks were slow to follow.
-Last week ANZ, Westpac and Commonwealth Bank uploaded their data, meaning that 80% of all mortgages and 60% of all credit cards in Australia are known for CCR.
+Although NAB uploaded its data in February 2019, the other banks were slow to follow.
+ANZ, Westpac and Commonwealth Bank uploaded their data in September 2019, meaning that 80% of all mortgages and 60% of all credit cards in Australia are known for CCR.